datacloning/workshop-2023-edmonton/prior/statistical-and-computational-preliminaries.md

     subjective or personal quantification of uncertainty.
 It is not transferable from one researcher to another.

-An interesting result follows, however.
+An interesting result follows.
 As we increase the samples size, the Bayesian posterior, for ANY prior, converges to the distribution that looks very much like the frequentist sampling distribution of the MLE.
 That is,
 ![\pi(\phi\|y)\thickapprox N(\hat{\phi},\frac{1}{n}I^{-1}(\hat{\phi}))](https://latex.codecogs.com/svg.image?%5Cpi%28%5Cphi%7Cy%29%5Cthickapprox%20N%28%5Chat%7B%5Cphi%7D%2C%5Cfrac%7B1%7D%7Bn%7DI%5E%7B-1%7D%28%5Chat%7B%5Cphi%7D%29%29 "\pi(\phi|y)\thickapprox N(\hat{\phi},\frac{1}{n}I^{-1}(\hat{\phi}))")
 There are subtle differences that we are going to ignore here.
-Qualitatively, what it says is that for large sample size,
+Qualitatively, what this says is that for large sample size:

 1. Posterior mean and the MLE are similar
 2. Posterior variance is similar to the inverse of the Hessian matrix.